What I’ve Learned After Two Years of Sobriety

 By learning how to establish healthy boundaries, God has taught me that I don’t have to put up with any crap from anyone any longer, period.
 And I don’t have to drink to cover up my feelings about being mistreated or taken advantage of.
 I MATTER.
 MY FEELINGS MATTER.
 MY NEEDS MATTER.
 MY WELL-BEING MATTERS.
 These are boundaries.

 In order to be able to establish boundaries you must understand your value to God.
 My mind renewal has brought to the skyline just how important I am to God!
-The graceless people want you to turn into a door-mat, overlooking the severe mistreatment of others.
-Churches are rampant with this type of boundary-crossing abuse, as manipulating Christians twist the gospel for their own personal gain.
+The grace-confused people want you to turn into a door-mat, overlooking the severe mistreatment of others.
+Churches are rampant with this type of boundary-crossing abuse, as manipulating folk twist the gospel for their own personal gain.

 I didn’t know these truths when I was depending on drinking to make me feel happy, important, and confident.
 Instead, I was blind to all of the devil’s tactics…I hadn’t yet allowed my mind to be renewed…those days are over.